-As of March 31, 2023, we had 115 employees, all of whom were full-time.
+As of March 31, 2024, we had 107 employees.
 As our development plans and strategies develop, and as we continue operating as a public company, we must add a significant number of additional managerial, operational, financial and other personnel.
 Future growth will impose significant added responsibilities on members of management, including: